vishnu1411/Oct25DallasHack/AI_Challenges/AI02-Agent/02-solution.md

-# 📖 Solution to Challenge 02: Intelligent Agent with Cosmos DB (Recommendations)
+# 📖 Solution to AI Challenge 02: Intelligent Agent with Cosmos DB (Recommendations)

 ## 🎯 Objective
 We have extended our Azure AI Foundry chatbot to integrate with Azure Cosmos DB, enabling it to provide on-the-fly product recommendations.
 The goal was to have the agent answer questions like “What should I buy with this product?” by querying a database of “frequently bought together” items.